Issacgoh/scDynammoVI/README.md

 ## Overview

 DynammoVI is a prototype computational framework (in-Dev) designed to integrate single-cell multi-omic data with a focus on capturing the dynamics of somatic evolution and the complexities of aging.
-By leveraging variational autoencoders (VAEs), DynammoVI aims to construct a comprehensive landscape of cell states, taking into account the stochastic nature of somatic mutations and their implications on epigenetic and gene expression profiles across different tissues.
+By leveraging popular variational autoencoder (VAEs) architectures, DynammoVI aims to construct a comprehensive landscape of cell states, taking into account the stochastic nature of somatic mutations and their implications on epigenetic and gene expression profiles across different tissues.

 Inspired by the principles of MultiVI, inVAE, and looking forward to the possibilities with SAMSVAE, DynammoVI introduces a novel approach to model the temporal non-stationarity in single-cell data, providing insights into the relationships between mutational complexity, aging, and cellular function.

 ## Model Architecture